Teaching about Haiti

 All too often in the midst of reporting on Haiti, we hear that the country is the poorest nation in the Western Hemisphere without the infrastructure to deal with disaster.
 But little explanation is provided as to why, leaving students to assume it must be the fault of the people there.
 Nor do we hear of the strong grassroots Haitian organizations.

 It is important for students to gain a deeper understanding of the history and the roots of the poverty in Haiti.
 The U.S has been involved with Haiti for centuries, yet it has received little attention in textbooks or the curriculum.
 Part of our commitment to the people of Haiti can be to not only increase our support but also our awareness.
 As informed citizens, we can advocate for respectful and constructive relations with Haiti in the months and years ahead.

-Haiti was the only nation in the western hemisphere to end slavery when it declared independence — therefore the only nation to ensure true independence for all people.
+Haiti was the only nation in the western hemisphere to end slavery as part of its declaration of independence (1803) — therefore ensuring true independence for all people.
 Just as the study of Black History should be year round, so can our study of Haiti.
-For example, Professor Madison Smartt Bell suggests that “The Haitian Revolution, though seldom studied in proper detail outside Haiti, ought to be found near the center of any basic curriculum of American History.”
+For example, Professor Madison Smartt Bell suggests that “The Haitian Revolution, though seldom studied in proper detail outside Haiti, ought to be found near the center of any basic curriculum of American history.”

 On this page, you will find links to help teach about Haiti, including:

 To assist in bringing this history to the classroom, we have posted Teaching About Haiti online.
 This 43-page booklet (PDF), last reprinted in 1994, can be downloaded and reproduced at no cost.
 While some of the statistics are dated, the history, songs, oral histories, and literature are very useful for students in elementary, middle and high schools.
 The document can be downloaded in sections as listed below: